otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/10-room-database.md

 ## Code Example

-Open the `login-room-database` directory found [here](https://github.com/otago-polytechnic-bit-courses/ID721001-mobile-application-development/blob/master/code-resources/login-room-database.zip) in **Android Studio**.
+Download the `login-room-database.zip` found [here](https://github.com/otago-polytechnic-bit-courses/ID721001-mobile-application-development/blob/master/code-resources/login-room-databaseo.zip), then open the `login-room-database` in **Android Studio**.

 Lets take a look at what is happening...